Ptmlol/MAC-Changer/README.md

 Windows coming soon..

 Python2.7 + compatible.
+Use:
+>python macchanger.py --help

-Use python macchanger.py --help    in the linux terminal to display syntax.
+in the linux terminal to display syntax.
 This will change your MAC adress to an adress of your choice.